datacarpentry/astronomy-python/_episodes/04-motion.md

 stars in GD-1 to be along the axis of the stream; that is, we expect motion in the direction of `phi2` to be near 0.

-* In the direction of `phi1`, we don't have a prior expectation for proper motion, except that it should form a cluster at a non-zero value.
+* In the direction of `phi1`, we do not have a prior expectation for proper motion, except that it should form a cluster at a non-zero value.